Hayoonji/Hayoonji/README.md

 ### 📍 About Me
 ---
-👋 Hi there :) I’m Yoonji Ha, dreaming AI Reasearcher.
+👋 Hi there :) I’m Yoonji Ha, dreaming an AI Reasearcher.

 ⛪ I'm currently studying in a Master's degree in the SPS Lab at Korea University.